matt-paul/CV/README.md

  - Trained up juniors at Metropolis, a world renowned recording studio, teaching best practices and maintaining the high technical standards that it is known for.
 I feel extremely lucky to have started my career here, as it was a fantastic training environment still very much routed in the 'work your way up from the bottom' ethos, and I relished receiving and passing on skills from people, some of whom had spent decades in pursuit of excellence at the highest level.

-????
-Under entrepreneurial ?
-With other examples ?
  - I cofounded a 14,000ft arts venue on Commercial Road E1, and managed a team of up to 20 security, bar staff and technicians, as well as developed / managed relationships with external promoters, galleries, the council, and community groups.